tkhamez/neucore/doc/features.md

 - Add a group to the alliance. `/user/alliance/{id}/add-group/{gid}`
 - Remove a group from the alliance. `/user/alliance/{id}/remove-group/{gid}`

-Character API
-- Return a list of characters that matches the name (partial matching, minimum 3 characters).
-  `/user/character/find-by/{name}`
-- Return the player to whom the character belongs. `/user/character/find-player-of/{id}`

 Corporation API
 - List all corporations. `/user/corporation/all`
 - List all corporations that have groups assigned. `/user/corporation/with-groups`